From credible rumors to speculated release dates, find out everything you need to know about Call of Duty 2021.

 Call of Duty 2021 developer

-So, now that we have an idea of when Call of Duty 2021 could release, who exactly is in charge of developing it?
-Well, if we take a look at the development cycle of the franchise, we might just get a few clues.
+Who exactly is in charge of developing the next installment?
+Taking a look at the development cycle of the franchise, we might just get a few clues.

 Firstly, the three main studios developing the core Call of Duty games are Infinity Ward, Treyarch, and Sledgehammer Games.
 Raven Software could be given the reigns, but this is unlikely, especially given they mainly focus on assisting each studio.